 Whether or not Bob Fosse had a influence on the Billie Jean dance.

-His posthumous album, Michael, especially considering that the authenticity of some of the tracks was questioned.
+His first posthumous album, Michael, especially considering that the authenticity of some of the tracks was questioned.

-The best "Funny Aneurysm" Moment came almost two decades before his demise, and had absolutely nothing to do with his death.
-Say hello this cover◊ to Disney Adventures's June 1993 issue.
+Then there's the things not about his death, but the child molestation allegations.
+Say hello to this cover◊ to Disney Adventures's June 1993 issue.
 Michael's smiling and hoisting Pinocchio on his shoulders, and there's the promise of things the reader (probably) didn't know about Michael Jackson.
 This was a mere two months before the disturbing sexual abuse allegations became public and shone a whole new light on the cover.